Dawn Butler: 2020 deputy leadership election

 Butler was reelected in the 2019 general election.
 Butler became the first candidate to declare candidacy in the 2020 Labour Party deputy leadership election.
-She has been described as one of Corbyn's "closest allies" and often sat by his side on the opposition frontbench in Parliament.
+She has been described as a close ally of Jeremy Corbyn and often sat by Corbyn's side on the opposition frontbench in parliament.
 Butler ultimately received 50,255 (10.9%) of first preference ballots, the least of the five candidates, eliminating her from the contest and seeing her second preference votes redistributed to the remaining candidates, with Angela Rayner ultimately winning the contest.
 In an interview in August 2020, she was critical of the large costs involved in campaigning in the deputy leadership election, stating she did not think that an internal election should mean a candidate should have to spend a lot of money.

 Return to the backbenches

 Following the election of Keir Starmer as Leader of the Labour Party, Butler was not appointed to the new Shadow Cabinet and was succeeded by Marsha de Cordova.

 In July 2020, Butler was forced to close her constituency office due to increased costs of maintaining premises, and alleged escalating racist threats towards her and her staff, which increased following an article she wrote defending Black Lives Matter protests in the UK.

 In an interview with The Guardian published on 4 August 2020, Butler called for the resignation of the Metropolitan Police commissioner Cressida Dick, and the end of Stop and Search powers in the UK, which she called "discriminatory".

 Butler accused the Metropolitan Police of racial profiling after she was in a car in Hackney which was stopped by police on 9 August 2020, as they wrongly believed the car was registered in North Yorkshire, saying "there's people who have been coming into the area".
 Butler then said that this experience shows the Metropolitan Police is institutionally racist.
 The police officers involved admitted they made a mistake and apologised.
+The Police Federation of England and Wales responded that she was mistaken and called for body worn camera footage to be released.
+They criticised her for not allowing them to police London.